 I recently had the privilege of joining American Cruise Lines on an Upper Mississippi River cruise from St. Louis to St. Paul aboard American Heritage.
-Throughout the cruise we had a guest speaker and historian, Rachel Perkins, who made pre-tour presentations every day.
+Throughout the Mississippi River cruise we had a guest speaker and historian, Rachel Perkins, who made pre-tour presentations every day.

 Our first stop, Hannibal, MO, which dates back to 1819, was home to Mark Twain and Molly Brown.
 The town has made a small industry of Mark Twain and features 460 historic homes.
 A Mark Twain impersonator still leads groups on historic tours through Hannibal.
 We visited Rockcliffe Mansion, a Gilded Age, grand residence listed on the National Register of Historic Places, which was built on the highest point in town.
 The owner made a serious fortune and furnished it with the best-of-the-best and electricity.